Driveway-Follies/servo-skeleton/README.md

 reanimation of the dead

-arduino code to control continous servos attached to Halloween props, such this skeleton:
+arduino code to control continous servos attached to Halloween props, such as this skeleton:

 ![alt text](https://raw.githubusercontent.com/paidforby/servo-skeleton/master/skeleton.jpg "spooky-servo-skeleton")